Nonlinear Causality in Time Series Networks: With Application to Motor Imagery vs Execution: Analysis of Motor Imagery vs Execution EEG Data

-In the ME-BHs, Table 7 identifies connectivity from AF3 $\to$ C3 and AF4 $\to$ C3 (red arrows).
-This finding is consistent with the TGCI results, which also highlight connections from AF3 $\to$ C4 (TGCI = 6.19, red arrow) and AF4 $\to$ C4 (TGCI = 5.95, red arrow).
+In the ME-BHs, Figure \ref{fig:Comparisons_at_TGC} identifies connectivity from AF3 $\to$ C3 and AF4 $\to$ C3.
+This finding is consistent with the TGCI results, which also highlight connections from AF3 $\to$ C4 6.19 and AF4 $\to$ C4 5.95.
 These connections emphasize the critical role of AF3 and AF4 in coordinating the ME-BHs.
-However, the blue arrows from C3 $\to$ AF3 and C3 $\to$ AF4 in Table 7 indicate significant feedback from C3 $\to$ AF3 and $\to$ AF4, which are partially captured by TGCI results, such as the connection from C4 $\to$ AF3 (TGCI = 11.9, blue arrow).
+However, the blue arrows from C3 $\to$ AF3 and C3 $\to$ AF4 in Figure \ref{fig:Comparisons_at_TGC} indicate significant feedback from C3 $\to$ AF3 and $\to$ AF4, which are partially captured by TGCI results, such as the connection from C4 $\to$ AF3 11.9.
 This feedback highlights the bidirectional nature of the connectivity necessary for maintaining coordination during bilateral fists task.
 The combination of TGC sample differences and TGCI results highlights the condition for continuous, reciprocal communication between the prefrontal and motor regions to achieve coordinated motor execution.

-For the MI-BF, Table 7 shows significant differences from C3 $\to$ AF3 and C3 $\to$ AF4 (blue arrows).
+For the MI-BF, Figure \ref{fig:Comparisons_at_TGC} shows significant differences from C3 $\to$ AF3 and C3 $\to$ AF4.
 These connections indicate that C3 influences both the left and right prefrontal area channels during this task.
-Additionally, Table 7 reveals a significant connection between AF3 and C4 (red arrow), indicating that the AF3 influence over the C4 was evident during bilateral MI-BF.
-Comparing these findings with the TGCI results, we observe a strong connection from C3 $\to$ AF3 (TGCI = 12.14, blue arrow) and from C3 $\to$ AF4 (TGCI = 24.05, blue arrow), reinforcing the importance of these pathways during MI.
-There is also a consistent outcome with regard to the connectivity between AF3 and C4 (TGCI = 6.19, as indicated by the red arrow in Table 7).
+Additionally, Figure \ref{fig:Comparisons_at_TGC} reveals a significant connection between AF3 and C4, indicating that the AF3 influence over C4 was evident during bilateral MI-BF.
+Comparing these findings with the TGCI results, we observe a strong connection from C3 $\to$ AF3 12.14 and from C3 $\to$ AF4 24.05, reinforcing the importance of these pathways during MI.
+There is also a consistent outcome with regard to the connectivity between AF3 and C4 6.19(as indicated by the red arrow in Figure \ref{fig:Comparisons_at_TGC}).
 The combination of both emphasizes the bidirectional dynamics necessary for coordinating complex motor imagery tasks involving both feet.